Fran Drescher: Charity

 In April 2014, Drescher presented at Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Bryan Cranston, Idina Menzel and Denzel Washington, after raising donations at her Broadway show Cinderella.
 Drescher became an ordained minister with the Universal Life Church Monastery so that she could legally officiate LGBT wedding ceremonies.

 Awards

 Drescher has been the recipient of the John Wayne Institute's Woman of Achievement Award, the Gilda Award, the City of Hope Woman of the Year Award, the Hebrew University Humanitarian Award, and the Albert Einstein College of Medicine's Spirit of Achievement Award.
-In 2006, she was honored with the City of Hope Spirit of Life Award, which was presented to her by Senator Hillary Clinton.
+In 2006, she was honored with the City of Hope Spirit of Life Award, which was presented to her by Hillary Clinton.
 On April 10, 2010, she was guest of honor at the "Dancer against Cancer" charity ball held at the Imperial Palace, Vienna, Austria, where she received the first "My Aid Award" for her achievements in support of cancer prevention and rehabilitation.
 In 2021, Drescher was awarded the LifeSaver Award by ELEM/Youth in Distress.